Are you planning a trip to Cuba and looking for things to do in Havana? If yes, this is the post for you.

 Necrópolis Cristóbal Colón is one of the most important cemeteries in the world.
 And it is said to be second only to Recoleta (Buenos Aires) in importance within Latin America.

 El Cementerio de Cristóbal Colón provides an unvarnished glimpse into pre-revolutionary society in Cuba.
-The site is covers an area of almost 50 hectares and has over 500 mausoleums.
+The site covers an area of almost 50 hectares and has over 500 mausoleums.

 For a more detailed account of Necrópolis Cristóbal Colón.